Skip to content

 Service animals are defined by the ADA (Americans with Disabilities Act) as dogs or miniature horses that are trained to do work to perform tasks related to people with disabilities.
 The work or task the service animal is trained to do must directly relate to the person's disability.
 Service animals must be housebroken.
 Service animals are required to behave and not repeatedly bark, growl, jump up on or lunge at other guests or employees.
 Corrective action must be taken if the service animal is not behaving appropriately.

 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the Americans with Disabilities Act (ADA).
-Comfort animals, emotional support animals, and therapy dogs are not listed as service animals under Title II and Title III of the ADA.
+Comfort animals, emotional support animals, and therapy dogs are not listed as service animals under Title III of the ADA.
 This also applies to the other species of animals wild or domestic, trained, or untrained.
 The ADA requires the service animal to be under the control of the handler.
 This may include using a harness, leash, or other tether.
 Our venue employees are not required to provide for, the care, or supervision of a service animal, including cleaning up after it.
 Service Animals must remain on the floor and are not allowed on dining chairs or tables in our food and beverage locations.
 Live Nation and our operating partners have the right to deny access to a dog that disrupts our operations.

 Please contact a member of the guest services team if your service animal needs access to a relief area.
 You will need to exit the venue and re-enter with the assistance of a member of the guest service team.